keycloak/keycloak/examples/cordova-native/README.md

     cordova run android

-Once the application is opened you can login with username: 'user', and password: 'password'.
+Once the application is opened you can log in with username: 'user', and password: 'password'.

 Troubleshooting